 Sauce Ingredients

-- Apple brandy – or you can sub in regular brandy, whisky or bourbon or even white wine, pinot noir or whatever you’re drinking
+- Apple brandy – you can sub in regular brandy, whisky or bourbon or even white wine, pinot noir or whatever you’re drinking.
+You can use more apple juice instead if you’re avoiding alcohol.

 - Unsweetened apple juice – I used a kid’s juice box and it turned out great and was just the right amount.

-- Butter – can sub dairy free butter or ghee here to make this dairy free.
+- Butter – can sub dairy free butter to make it dairy free or ghee.

 Substitutions and variations